chrisport/gitfix/README.md

 ### TODO
 - ~~store lastbranch in a better place (outside of the git repository)~~
-- `gitfix hotfix <name>`  for directly switch to a new hotfix branch according to [git flow](https://danielkummer.github.io/git-flow-cheatsheet/)
+- not useful, therefore left out: ~~`gitfix hotfix <name>`  for directly switch to a new hotfix branch according to [git flow](https://danielkummer.github.io/git-flow-cheatsheet/)~~

+### Contribute
+Feel free to contribute and open merge request, please shortly describe the purpose of change (if not obvious).
+Feel free to open issue for suggestions.